DaniloPierpaoli/danilopierpaoli/README.md

 -----------------------------------------------------------
 Projects
+📊 Developer Tech Stack Explorer & Dashboard
+A full-scale data analysis project using the Stack Overflow Developer Survey:

+- Data pipeline & cleaning with Python and Pandas

+- Interactive dashboard built in Streamlit/Plotly

+Features grouped bar and pie charts for languages, databases, platforms, and frameworks filtered by country and age ranges

+🎸 FFT Sound Signal Analyzer
+A structured, three-part Fast Fourier Transform analysis toolkit:

+Guitar String Analyzer – Detects notes and chords from guitar recordings

+Mathematical Signal FFT – Transforms synthetic functions (e.g., cosh) into the frequency domain

+Stochastic Resonance Explorer – Simulates bistable systems with noise to find optimal resonance peaks

+🌐 IP Subnetting Calculator
+A desktop GUI built with Tkinter that calculates subnets, broadcast addresses, and usable IP ranges from IP + subnet input—ideal for teaching and quick usage.

+Projects
  Developer Tech Stack Explorer
 An interactive data dashboard built with Python and Plotly/Streamlit using the latest Stack Overflow Developer Survey.
 Users can filter by country and age group to explore trends in programming languages, databases, web frameworks, and cloud platforms.